John Pearce (singer)

-John Len Ruela Adamo Pearce (born 25 February 1991) is an Australian entertainer best known as a member of Justice Crew, and also a member of the children's band The Wiggles.
+John Len Ruela Adamo Pearce (born 25 February 1991) is an Australian singer, dancer and children's entertainer best known as a member of Justice Crew, and also a member of the children's band The Wiggles where he wears the purple skivvy alongside Lachlan Gillespie.

 Early life and education

-Pearce is of Filipino descent.
+Pearce was born to a Filipina mother and Australian father.
 His twin brother Len was also a member of Justice Crew.

 Career

+Justice Crew

 Pearce was a member of Justice Crew when the group came to prominence winning the 2010 season of Australia's Got Talent.
 During his time with the group, they released two ARIA chart-topping songs and two further top ten singles, and earned eight ARIA Award nominations.